bibanon/bibanon/History/Sites/4chan/4chan-History.md

 The Raspberry Heaven anime hub had a linked IRC channel, originally at the MircX network but later Pyoko IRC.
 Here, moot and several ADTRW members were regulars.
 RH discovered [[Futaba Channel]] (2chan.net), a Japanese image board, and for a while the channel was full of 2chan image links.
 2chan itself was conceived as a replacement for 2channel (2ch.net).
 This was the now unrelated text-based BBS featured in the film and TV series [[Densha Otoko]].

+Sooner or later, Raspberry Heaven discovered [[Futaba Channel]] (2chan.net), a Japanese image board, and for a while the channel was full of 2chan image links.

 At some point, 2chan blocked non-Japanese from posting.
-At the time we thought this was to keep out us English-posting gaijin devils, but I think it later turned out they were blocking trolls from South Korea. moot, at this point just an average hub member, registered the site's original domain, 4chan.net.
+At the time we thought this was to keep out us English-posting gaijin devils, but I think it later turned out they were blocking trolls from South Korea. [[moot]], at this point just an average hub member on Raspberry Heaven, registered the site's original domain, 4chan.net.

     <moot> regging 4CHAN.net
     <moot> FOUR CHAN